offbynull/learn/Math/input/input.md

 Integer multiplication
 ```

-To say that m is a `{bm} multiple` of n means that some integer exists such that when you multiply it by n you get m:- `{kt} n \cdot ? = m`.
-Typically both n and m are also integers.
+Imagine that you have the integer numbers n and m (use the letters as placeholders for some arbitrary integer numbers). m is a `{bm} multiple` of n if some integer exists such that `{kt} n \cdot ? = m`.

 For example, the multiples of 2 are...